-George and Frances Ball Distinguished Professor of Media
+George and Frances Ball Distinguished Professor in Department of Media

 Wes Gehring is a BSU Professor of Film, George and Frances Ball Distinguished Professor of Media, and Media Editor of "USA Today Magazine," for which he also writes the column, "Reel World."
 His most recent book, published by McFarland Press in 2021, is "Charlie Chaplin and a Woman of Paris."
 A biography of Hoosier born director/producer/actor Sydney Pollack will be published by the Indiana Historical Society Press sometime in late summer 2022.